reskir/reskir.github.io/index.md

 description: Hello, I am Kiril Abaskin, software developer from Lithuania, Vilnius
 ---

-<h1>Hi, I am sofware developer with experience in building frontend and backend fully typed applications.
-I've built various applications for e-commerce, finance and advertising industries.</h1>
+<h2>I am a software developer with experience in constructing fully typed frontend and backend applications.
+I have developed a range of applications for industries such as e-commerce, finance, and advertising.</h2>

 <div class="about">
   <div class="image">